algorithm-helper/algorithm-helper/content/categories/data-structures/trees/binary-search-tree.md

     }

     /**
-     * Return the largest key in the BinarySearchTree.
+     * Return the largest key in the BinarySearchTreeMap.
-     * @return the largest key in the BinarySearchTree */ public K max() {
+     * @return the largest key in the BinarySearchTreeMap */ public K max() {
         if (isEmpty())
-            throw new NoSuchElementException("min with empty BinarySearchTree");
+            throw new NoSuchElementException("min with empty BinarySearchTreeMap");
         Node current = root;
         while (current.right != null)
             current = current.right;